mpoehler/startup-stack/README.md

 Adds material-design-components to the initial configuration

-### add-google-analytics-with-gdpr
+### add-google-tag-manager-with-gdpr

-Adds Google-Analytics Tracking and a View to fullfill the GDPR requirements (without warranty)
+Adds Google Tag Manager and a View to fullfill the GDPR requirements (without warranty).